How to tell hospitality industry stakeholders a compelling ESG story

 A strong commitment to environmental, social and governance (ESG) issues can be a powerful competitive advantage for hospitality companies, especially for those that can tell a compelling story about their ongoing ESG journey.

-However, the industry faces some challenges:
+However, the industry continues to confront significant challenges:

 Beach image